imagej/imagej.github.io/README.md

 To add an info-box to your page, specifiy the icon you wish to use and include the info-box content:

 ```
 {% include info-box icon_path="/images/icons/40px-Information-sign.png" content="Hey this is the info box!

+- item 1
+- item 2

 If you want to learn more about how to create an info box, view the source of this page!" %}
 ```

 <p align="center">